LeventSoykan/Credit_Card_Data_Clustering/README.md

 Files
 -----

-*   `credit_card_data.csv`: The raw data obtained from the online dataset repository.
+*   `cc_general.csv`: The raw data obtained from the online dataset repository.
-*   `credit_card_clustering.ipynb`: The Jupyter notebook containing the code for data cleaning, exploratory data analysis, data preprocessing, and model building.
+*   `clustering.ipynb`: The Jupyter notebook containing the code for data cleaning, exploratory data analysis, data preprocessing, and model building.
-*   `cleaned_data.csv`: The cleaned data after data cleaning is performed.
-*   `images/`: A directory containing the resulting graphs and visualizations generated during the analysis.

 Future Improvements
 -------------------